ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/women-in-music-haim-cd.markdown

   \ could discover and enjoy inside of it.</p>\n<p>Are you their biggest fan?
 Click\
   \ below for a chance to win.</p>\n"
 entry-title: "Win Haim 'Women In Music Pt.
 III' album!"
-entry-content: "<p>Enter the draw to win ‘Haim 'Women In Music Pt.
+entry-content: "<p>Enter the draw to win Haim 'Women In Music Pt.
 III' album by completing\
   \ the form below before 23:59 on the 10th of September 2020.</p>\n"
 has-winner: false
 prize-description: "Haim 'Women In Music Pt.
 III' album!"